gitmehedi/django-api-design/README.md

 Challenges of using Rest API

 1. **REST endpoint consensus:** It makes little difference how you style your URLs, but consistency across your API is essential.
 Unfortunately, as procedures get more complicated, the number of possible possibilities grows even more significant.
-As a result, consistency on huge codebases with multiple developers can be challenging.2. **REST API versioning:**
+As a result, consistency on huge codebases with multiple developers can be challenging.
-   APIs are
-   frequently
-   versioned to
-   avoid
-   compatibility
-   difficulties.
-   However, old
-   endpoints
-   remain alive,
-   increasing
-   effort due to
-   the
-   maintenance of
-   numerous
-   APIs.3. **REST
-   API
-   authentication:
-   ** API
-   authentication
-   will
-   differ
-   based
-   on the
-   circumstance.
-   It
-   treats
-   the
-   third-party
-   programs
-   as
-   logged-in
-   users
-   with
-   specified
-   privileges
-   and
-   permissions.
-   Registered
-   users
-   can
-   also
-   utilize
-   third-party
-   programs
-   to
-   access
-   their
-   data,
-   such
-   as
-   searching
-   for
-   emails
-   or
-   documents.4.
+2. **REST API Versioning:** APIs are frequently versioned to avoid compatibility difficulties.
+However, old endpoints remain alive, increasing effort due to the maintenance of numerous APIs.
+3. **REST API authentication:** API authentication will differ based on the circumstance.
+It treats the third-party programs as logged-in users with specified privileges and permissions.
+Registered users can also utilize third-party programs to access their data, such as searching for emails or documents.
-   **REST API Security:** Even though RESTful APIs make it easier to access and change your application, security vulnerabilities might arise.
-A client, for example, can submit hundreds of requests per second and destroy your server.5. **Multiple Requests and Unnecessary Data:** A response may contain more information than you require or require additional queries to get all the data.
+4. **REST API Security:** Even though RESTful APIs make it easier to access and change your application, security vulnerabilities might arise.
+A client, for example, can submit hundreds of requests per second and destroy your server.
+5. **Multiple Requests and Unnecessary Data:** A response may contain more information than you require or require additional queries to get all the data.

 ### Rest API Examples

 Now that you are clear about REST API's meaning, let us know what REST API examples are.

-- Twitter:Twitter API permits third-party applications to access and write data from Twitter.
+- **Twitter**: Twitter API permits third-party applications to access and write data from Twitter.
 Write and post tweets, share tweets, and read profiles using it.
 This API is handy for obtaining and analyzing massive quantities of tweets regarding certain subjects.
-- Instagram:The Instagram Basic Display API provides access to user profiles, images, and videos.
+- **Instagram**: The Instagram Basic Display API provides access to user profiles, images, and videos.
 You may use this API and others to create applications that pull user data and integrate it into your product.
 Instagram also provides a Graph API for professional Instagram accounts to manage online activity.- Spotify:Spotify's web API lets customers obtain information about artists, songs, albums, and playlists on the Spotify platform.
 You may also use it to create playlists, stop and play music, shuffle tracks, and do various other things.
-- HubSpot:All of HubSpot's APIs follow REST principles and are built for comprehensive integrations to help organizations get the most out of HubSpot's products.
+- **HubSpot**: All of HubSpot's APIs follow REST principles and are built for comprehensive integrations to help organizations get the most out of HubSpot's products.
 You can extend HubSpot's sophisticated marketing software with additional features and link your HubSpot account with other valuable applications.